Academic Requirements and Regulations

 - Course student learning outcomes.

-- Grid showing how each course student learning outcome will be practiced, and assessed, in the course.
+- Grid showing the following relationships: how each course student learning outcome will be practiced, and assessed, in the course.

-- Link to Official University Policies located on the Academic Affairs website.
+- Link to Official University Policies and Resources located on the Academic Affairs website.

-Colleges may develop more detailed requirements concerning the content of the syllabus.
+Colleges and academic units may develop more detailed requirements concerning the content of the syllabus.

 In many cases, syllabi will be available on the World Wide Web.
 In the case of an Independent Study, the student must complete the necessary form, obtain the required signatures, and submit it or a permission to enroll form to the Registrar before enrolling.